Why I Shower Every Other Day in Autistic Burnout

 Long showers happen when the temperature is warmish.
 I'm subconsciously trying to minimize the transition cost of getting out—staying longer helps calm me down before I have to face the cold air, find my towel, dry off, feel my body temperature drop, and deal with the other transition costs and physical tasks: putting clothes on, grabbing lunch from the fridge, setting up a rideshare ride.

 I work 3 days a week at my warehouse job.
 The other 4 days, I shower every other day instead of every day.
-It gives me a small but meaningful recovery—roughly 4-5 energy instead of 2-3 when I get out.
+It gives me a small but meaningful recovery.
+(Using my app 1-10 energy slider context in mind to explaining the costs) Starting around a 4 most days, showing every other day is still a cost that brings it roughly around a 3 for me, but doing it every other day instead of everyday probably makes it a consistent mild drain instead of a signficantly draining one.

 I've thought of waiting until the water is warm enough before hopping in.
 But the window is variable.
-In colder months—December, January, February here in Charlotte, North Carolina—it takes a couple minutes longer than expected, adding another layer of unpredictability, especially if I'm in a rush.
+In colder months—December, January, February here in Charlotte, North Carolina—it takes a couple minutes longer than expected, adding another layer of unpredictability, especially if I'm in a rush, but it doesn't bother me too much, especially if I start it while I'm brushing my teeth.

 On bad shower days, the exhaustion is immediate.
-Tasks I was looking forward to—writing blog posts, working on Spoons, playing games, looking at art—the motivation disappears.
+Tasks I was looking forward to—writing blog posts, working on Spoons, playing games, or browsing art online on my computer—the motivation disappears.
 Most involve my special interests: optimizing things, looking at photos of cats, patching bugs in my app.
+I can technically still do them, but mostly just for a a while before I can't handle it anymore and just do something else instead.

 About Me

-This is why I built Spoons.
-To see how showers generally impact me so I can prioritize showering every other day instead of every day—to maximize my own recovery from burnout instead of trying to get everything done daily when I'm clearly exhausted.
+I created Spoons mostly to track my energy and to see where my baseline rests any point so I can probably manage it, but it also helps for me to see how showers generally impact me so I can prioritize showering every other day instead of every day—to maximize my own recovery from burnout instead of trying to get everything done daily when I'm clearly exhausted.

 Launching April 2026. getspoons.app - One email when it's ready.
 No spam.